-The local community that resides in the vicinity of the planned BFL activity adjoining BC3 will be engaged throughout the implementation of the construction and infrastructure development (construction of Range Office cum residence).
-Since the proposed construction activity is planned outside the BC3, the local community residing around the construction site will be consulted on the planned activity that will be implemented in 2022 & 2023.
-However, with the Covid19 restriction and election guidelines in placed, public gathering is restricted till January 2022, the public consultation with the local government and nearby public will be done once the election is over by then.
+The local community that resides in the vicinity of the planned BFL activity adjoining BC3 will be engaged throughout the implementation of the construction and infrastructure development (repair and renovation of Range & Beat Office).
+Since the proposed construction activity is planned outside the BC 3, the local community residing around the construction site will be consulted on the planned activity that will be implemented in 2024 & 2025.